-Check the documentation that came with the application for instructions on how to get support.
+Check the documentation that came with the application or the manufacturer's website for instructions on how to get support.
 Often manufacturers are aware of common problems that might occur with their applications and provide solutions and updates for immediate use.
 If your program is not an Apple product, you'll need to contact the manufacturer directly for the best support.